A Guide to VA Home Loans

 Benefits of a VA Home Loan

-A VA home loan provides the opportunity to purchase a home that may not require a down payment.
+A VA home loan provides the opportunity to buy a home that may not require a down payment.
 There is also no mortgage insurance required on VA loans but in most cases depending to the amount of your down payment and other factors, a VA funding fee will be charged at the closing of the loan.

 Lower closing costs and interest rates are other potential benefits when compared to conventional loans, and there are no penalties for paying off a VA loan early.